dictation-toolbox/aenea/README.rst

 - Install the Haskell Platform for Windows from http://www.haskell.org/platform.
 - Run the command ``cabal update``.
-- Run ``cabal install`` in the folder ...aenea\\WindowsServer\\aenea-windows-server to install aenea.exe for the current user.
+- Run ``cabal install`` in the folder ...aenea\\WindowsServer\\aenea-windows-server to create aenea.exe in cabal's bin folder.
-- aenea takes optional arguments specifying the IP address and port.
-These should match those on the server config.
+- aenea.exe takes optional arguments specifying the IP address and port.
+These should match those on C:\\NatLink\\NatLink\\MacroSystem\\aenea.json.
-- Set USE_MULTIPLE_ACTIONS to False in the client config file.
+- Set use_multiple_actions to false in aenea.json.

 Server (OS X)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~